lumina-desktop/lumina/README.md

 All the translations for Lumina are contained within this repository directly (the i18n/ subdirectories within each project source tree).
 To include these translation files, the `WITH_I18N` build flag must be set at compilation time, in which case the translation files will automatically get synced/built alongside the corresponding binaries.

 To submit translations, please use the online [TrueOS Translation System](http://weblate.trueos.org/projects/lumina/).
-Anonymous users may submit translation suggestions, but a website account will be needed to created before you can submit/approve translations directly to the project.
+Anonymous users may submit translation suggestions, but a website account will need to be created before you can submit/approve translations directly to the project.
 See the documentation/information on the site for full details.

 How to file bug reports or feature requests
 ----